-Pace Factor is a metric that measures the number of possessions of the ball by a team in a basketball game.
+Pace Factor measures the number of possessions of the ball by a team in a basketball game.

-A pace factor of 100 from 1 game would indicate that there were a total of 100 possessions in the game, while a pace factor of 100 over 100 games would indicate that a team averages 100 possessions per game.
+A pace factor of 100 from 1 game would indicate that there were a total of 100 possessions in the game.
+A pace factor of 75 over 100 games would indicate that a team averages 75 possessions per game.

 In a game, a team has had 82 possessions and their opponents 77.
 The team’s players have played for a total of 240 minutes, and the match was 48 minutes long.